-The MPs and about 600 supporters, most of whom waved the flags of the Jamaat-e-Islami party, marched from a parliamentary apartment building in Islamabad to the national assembly.
+The MPs and about 600 supporters, most of whom carried flags of the Jamaat-e-Islami party, marched from a parliamentary apartment building in Islamabad to the national assembly.

 They shouted slogans such as: “This is the end of your show – Go Musharraf, Go!” and “A friend of America is a traitor”.

-Musharraf is expected to win as his allies dominate the current national and federal parliaments that are conducting the vote – but opponents hope that the more than 80 planned resignations will erode its legitimacy.
+Musharraf is expected to win the poll but opponents hope that the planned resignations, numbering more than 80, will erode its legitimacy.